EldoranCodes/EldoranCodes/README.md

 Every line of code is a step in my adventure to become a legendary developer.

 ---

-## ⚔️ Current Adventures
-- 🛡️ Building epic Java projects
-- 🗺️ Exploring new frameworks and tools
-- 🧙‍♂️ Leveling up my programming skills

----

-## 🛠️ My Adventurer’s Arsenal
-These are the powerful tools and spells I’ve wielded on my coding quests:

-- 🏰 **Java / JSP** – my trusty sword for web realms
-- ✨ **jQuery** – the magic for dynamic moves
-- 🖌️ **Semantic UI & Bootstrap** – armor and shields for sleek designs
-- 🗃️ **Oracle Database** – the treasure vault for storing secrets
-- 🤖 **AI Companions** – mystical familiars guiding me in my coding quests:
-  - 🐉 **[Ollama](https://ollama.com/)** – a local arcane beast whispering knowledge from my machine
-  - 🧙‍♂️ **[ChatGPT](https://chatgpt.com/)** – my wise mentor in the cloud, offering spells of guidance

----

-## 🏰 Future Quests
-- Master **Spring Boot** and backend realms
-- Join forces with other dev adventurers

----

-## 🎨 Fun Extras
-- I’m crafting my **LazyVim / Neovim config**, my magical toolkit for coding adventures
-- Currently learning and leveling up in **Neovim**, riding my trusty “mount” in the **[Arch Linux](https://archlinux.org)  realm**, following the [HYDE](https://github.com/HyDE-Project/HyDE)  setup path
-- Experimenting with **AI via Ollama** 🐉 and **ChatGPT** 🧙‍♂️, my magical companions that help me debug, explore new spells, and stay on the right path
-- Always exploring ways to **make my coding environment portable and epic**

----

 ## 📫 How to Reach Me
 Summon me via email: [johnleonardsalinas08@gmail.com](mailto:johnleonardsalinas08@gmail.com)
 ---

-> “The journey of a thousand commits begins with a single push.” – Leonard

 ![Leonard's GitHub stats](https://github-readme-stats.vercel.app/api?username=EldoranCodes&show_icons=true&theme=tokyonight)